kumatheworld/advent-of-code-haskell/README.md

 cabal test
 ```

-To run tests for a specific day, you can use `cabal test --test-show-details=direct` for more verbose output.
+Add tests for each day in `test/` directory.
+Use `cabal test --test-show-details=direct` for verbose output.

 ### ➡️ Build optimized solutions